Enroll in Health Coverage

 For questions about whether or not you may qualify for a Special Enrollment Period, please contact one of our Navigators.

-- Looking for a navigator or assister to help you enroll in a Qualified Health Plan or Medicaid?
+- Looking for a navigator to help you enroll in a Qualified Health Plan or Medicaid?
 Visit the Enrollment Sites area of our Web site.

 - Get answers to Frequently Asked Questions about Qualified Health Plans.